 Nerves can get in the way of understanding the interviewer.
 Another thing could be the language.
-The interviewer might use some idioms or Canadianisms you’re not familiar with or speak too fast and you’re not able to catch up.
-The best way to hurdle this is to practise these three steps:
+The interviewer might use some idioms or Canadianisms you’re not familiar with or they might speak too fast.
+The best way to hurdle this is to employ these three steps:

 - Focus on certain words – Listen well and pay attention to “content words”.
 These are words that are stressed and are usually spoken louder and longer.
-Focusing on them will help you better understand the context of what is being said.
+Focusing on them will help you better understand what they’re saying.

 - Take a deep breath and pause for two to four seconds – Take a moment to “absorb” the question after it is given.
 This will show the interviewer that you are being thoughtful in crafting your answer.
 It will also set you in the right frame of mind before you respond.

 - Answer honestly.